-In Kunene River, especially above the falls live rare and even unique species of fish – this is isolated sector of the stream between Epupa and Ruacana Falls and in this section have evolved several unique species, such as Nigrobaetis bethuneae, Cunene River stonebasher Hippopotamyrus longilateralis and others.
+In Kunene River, especially above the falls live rare and even unique species of fish – this is an isolated sector of the stream between Epupa and Ruacana Falls and in this section have evolved several unique species, such as Nigrobaetis bethuneae, Cunene River stonebasher Hippopotamyrus longilateralis and others.

 Waterfalls are located in a desert but in the river valley grows lush vegetation – mopane trees, large baobabs, palms, fig trees.
 Both local Himba people and occasional tourists love to sit under the mighty baobabs and admire the gorgeous landscape, especially the sunrise and sundown.

-A lesser known feature is some sites with ancient petroglyphs near the falls.
+A lesser-known feature is some sites with ancient petroglyphs near the falls.

 Hydropower plant over Epupa Falls?

-The waterfall was endangered by plans to build a hydropower plant with 150 m tall dam here in the late 1990ies.
+The waterfall was endangered by plans to build a hydropower plant with a 150 m tall dam here in the late 1990ies.
 This project was stopped thanks to a large-scale international public campaign.
 Currently, there is planned another dam downstream – Orokawe Dam, which also is opposed by groups of indigenous people, although it would not affect the water level at Epupa Falls.

 Rise of the tourism industry